kbegiedza/kbegiedza.github.io/tutorials/_posts/2023-05-24-feature-management-in-dotnet-core.md

 ### Usage in ASP.NET Core

-To utilize full potential of feature management in ASP.NET Core we have to add separate [Microsoft.FeatureManagement.AspNetCore](https://www.nuget.org/packages/Microsoft.FeatureManagement.AspNetCore/) NuGet package with `dotnet add package Microsoft.FeatureManagement`.
+To utilize full potential of feature management in ASP.NET Core we have to add separate NuGet package [Microsoft.FeatureManagement.AspNetCore](https://www.nuget.org/packages/Microsoft.FeatureManagement.AspNetCore/) with `dotnet add package Microsoft.FeatureManagement`.

-After adding package we can easily conditionally enable selected Controllers with `FeatureGate` attribute:
+After installing we can easily enable or disable selected Controllers using `FeatureGate` attribute and good old `appsettings.json`:

 ```c#
 [FeatureGate(FeatureFlags.ExperimentalAlgorithm)]